blackboxnlp/blackboxnlp.github.io/index.md

 The seventh edition of BlackboxNLP will be co-located with EMNLP, in Miami on November 15, 2024.

 ## News
+- We welcome Findings papers for presentation at BlackboxNLP!
+Please register your paper [here](https://forms.gle/Cqehe1U5gYrv7Xuw7).
 - A list of all accepted papers for BlackboxNLP 2024 can be found [here](https://blackboxnlp.github.io/papers).
 - Find us on Twitter/X here: [https://twitter.com/blackboxnlp](https://twitter.com/blackboxnlp).
 - We started a YouTube channel: [https://www.youtube.com/@blackboxnlp](https://www.youtube.com/@blackboxnlp).
 Subscribe to be informed of all upcoming content.